-This vegan coconut vanilla fudge takes only 5 minutes worth of prep time and 5 simple ingredients to make.
-It’s also paleo, dairy free, and gluten free!
+This vegan fudge takes only 5 minutes worth of prep time and 5 simple ingredients to make.
+It tastes just like traditional fudge and it’s also paleo, dairy free, and gluten free!
 Put this sweet fudge as well as some other “simple ingredients” on your front entryway table to welcome guests in during the holiday season!

 It’s definitely holiday time.